 To quote Nuokan Huang, one of the artists featured in the exhibition, "We decide all objects to be big or small when compared to the amount of space we take up as humans.
 We've adopted ourselves as the standard for measurements.”
 A subtler (or maybe not so subtle) aspect of “scale" for this exhibition explores its connection with prevailing conversations as well as with VOTE!, the concurrent exhibition.
 There we will showcase artists who engage with questions of politics, citizenry, and activism through multiple lenses and will also serve as a physical and virtual site for local organizations to host voter registration drives, voter information meetings, and town halls.
 Scale will underscore the nature of equality and justice for artists and the work they create.
 The exhibition will engage the viewer with questions about the inequality of engaging with work.
 Did the viewer make assumptions about the work based on the gender identity of the artist?
 The culture?
 The name recognition?
 Mere placement in the space?
 Is it “just” to offer accolades to a known artist who might possibly be highly reputable due to benefits reaped from a history of institutionalized prejudices?
 Are the scales balanced for all who create?
 Like VOTE!, Scale will be a positive exploration that puts ceramic art at the forefront in an environment of genuine proactive and educational conversation.

-Guest artists include Arthur Gonzales, Nuokan Huang, Victoria Jang, and Daniel Velasquez.
+Guest artists include Morel Doucet, Nuokan Huang, Victoria Jang, and Daniel Velasquez.

 Related Activity: Daniel Velasquez Virtual Workshop